What is Customer Journey Management and how to get started?

 What is customer journey management?

-Customer journey management is the sum of all activities that help to understand the current-state customer journey and optimize it towards a future-state journey.
-The goal of customer journey management is to continuously improve the customer experience, removing pain points, understanding potential moments of service recovery, and allowing for a satisfying customer experience along the entire service.
+The goal of customer journey management is customer excellence: the authentic fulfillment or exceeding of customers' concrete and emotional key expectations, wherever and whenever they come into contact with the company.
+This requires to continuously improve the customer experience, remove pain points, understand potential moments of service recovery, and allow for a satisfying customer experience along the entire service.

 Why is customer journey management important?